Commercial Services

 The numbers that separate a commercial pour from a residential one

 Commercial work is where tolerances and code enforcement get tight.
-A quarter-inch off on an ADA ramp fails inspection.
-A half-inch birdbath in a loading area collects water, freezes, and starts scaling before the tenant moves in.
+A quarter-inch error on an ADA ramp can fail inspection.
+A shallow birdbath in a loading area collects water, freezes, and starts scaling before the tenant moves in.
 These are the specs we pour to.

 Commercial specs